Frankfurt Sarsfields GAA

 Frankfurt Sarsfields is a Frankfurt-based Gaelic football team.
 The team competes in European wide tournaments and have been Shield runners-up in their first two seasons.

-The aim of the club is to give Gaelic football players in Germany a chance to show their talents while also giving people in Hessen, Rhineland-Palatinate and the surrounding regions a chance to play this exciting and skilful game.
+The aim of the club is to give Gaelic football players in Germany a chance to show their talents while also giving people in Hessen, Rhineland-Palatinate and the surrounding regions a chance to play.

-The Club is an amateur organisation that welcomes all those who wish to play or get involved with the team.
+The club is an amateur organisation that welcomes all those who wish to play or get involved with the team.